Simon089/MMM-Swipe/README.md

 The `MMM-Swipe` program is a <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> addon module.
 This module uses 2 HC-SR04 ultrasonic sensors to determing hand position to produce a "Swipe Left", "Swipe Right", or "Press"

+# DEVELOPMENT NOTE:

+This is a fork of the original version here: https://github.com/mochman/MMM-Swipe.
+Thank you to mochman for the inital devlopment.

+This fork includes a major refactoring of the `node_helper` script and uses only the [`onoff`](https://www.npmjs.com/package/onoff) node module.
+This eliminates the need to run the MagicMirror with sudo to access the GPIO pins on a Raspberry Pi.

+Refactoring has been completed, and this should be very close to a fully functional module, but it requires testing.
+As of now, no further development is planned by me at this time as the sensors make an audible sound that the dog doesn't like, which means I'll be taking a new direction.

+## Differences from original:

+* Uses `onoff` node module instead of `mmm-usonic` and `mmm-gpio`
+* No SUDO required
+* Sensors/detection can be started/stopped automatically with the `autoStart` configuration option, or can be started/stopped by sending a notification from another module: e.g.: `this.sendNotification("SWIPE_CONTROL", "START")`.
+* Testing scripts included in the `usonic` folder if you want to play around with the sensors.
+Run them using `node usonic/testingXXX.js` from the MMM-Swipe folder.
+Also includes a script to use `pigpio` instead of `onoff` (still requires sudo).
+* **Wiring difference** Wiring is based off the `pigpio` sample on [this site](https://github.com/fivdi/pigpio#measure-distance-with-a-hc-sr04-ultrasonic-sensor) which adds a voltage divider to lower the input back to the RPi to 3.3VDC.
+It also uses a single trigger pin, simply connect the trigger pins for each sensor together and then connect one to the GPIO pin on the RPi.

+# ORIGINAL README BELOW

 ## Installing the module
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/mochman/MMM-Swipe.git`.
 A new folder labeled `MMM-Swipe` will appear, cd into it.
 2. Execute `npm install` to install the dependencies